 How we test

-We begin each model year by bringing in the top-tier televisions from each of the major brands, including LG and Samsung.
-These premium televisions help set the highest standard for the year, managing expectations for each model below them, and providing context among the competitors.
+Buying a new entertainment system is a significant investment, but even if you’re on a budget, you can find high-quality hardware that won’t break the bank.
+Because we make sure everything is worth the money, testing is a huge component of choosing the best 4K Blu-ray players.
+We begin each model year by bringing in the top-tier televisions from each major brand, including LG and Samsung.
+These premium televisions help set the highest standard for the year, manage expectations for each model below them, and provide much-needed context among the competitors.